xTool P2S vs Glowforge Pro: The 2026 COโ Laser Showdown

 Material Capabilities

-Final Verdict: Why the xTool P2S is the Best CO2 Laser in 2025
+Final Verdict: Why the xTool P2S is the Better CO2 Laser Value in 2026

-After extensive testing and comparison across multiple categories, the xTool P2S emerges as the clear winner versus the Glowforge Pro, offering superior performance, features, and value.
+After the 2026 refresh across specifications, workflow, software control, and value, the xTool P2S emerges as the stronger value pick versus the legacy Glowforge Pro, offering superior performance, features, and value.

 Transparency and Trust: Affiliate Disclosure